 - To win at digital transformation you need to (1) Orchestrate and participating across ecosystems, (2) Collaborate to co-create capabilities, (3) Amplifying human talent with powerful machines

 We have also put together a more detailed write up which expands on each of the key takeaways above and includes slides from Professor Venkat’s presentation.
-If you would like to download that write up, please visit this page.

 The presentation concluded with the launch of the National Digital Benchmark survey – a survey that aims to measure the state of digital transformation in the UK, and will become a key tool for businesses keen to progress its digital agenda when engaging the rest of the C-Suite.
 If you have a few moments to spare, we invite you to fill out the survey here.